trueos/pcbsd/src-qt5/docs/controlpanel.rst

 * **App Type:** if this is empty, the PBI will not appear in an AppCafe® search unless "Search all available PBI and packages" is checked in the "App Search" tab.
 Otherwise, click the green arrow to select "Graphical", "Text", or "Server".
 The PBI will be assigned the icon for that search selection.

-* **Search Tags:** a comma delimited with no space list of tags.
+* **Search Tags:** a comma delimited, with no spaces, list of tags.
 If a user types one of the tags into the search bar of AppCafe®, the PBI will be listed.

 * **Plugins:** if the application, such as a web browser, has associated plugins, click the "+" button to browse to the location of the plugin packages.
 These will be added to the "Plugins" tab for the PBI in AppCafe®.